How do you practice self-care after bad mental health days?

-There’s no getting away from bad days.
+There’s no getting away from bad mental health days.
 They’re part of being human and although life would be much better without them, they help us to appreciate the good times.
-But for some of us bad days can feel like every day and for others, it’s a rare occurrence.
-No matter what side of the coin you’re on bad days are horrible and infectious not only to you but everyone around you.
+But for some of us, bad days can feel like every day and for others, it’s a rare occurrence.
+No matter what side of the coin you’re on bad days are horrible and infectious not only to you but to everyone around you.

-The day after I returned from a vacation in March ’19 was a pretty bad day for me.
-I’d broken my nose in a freak accident (entirely my fault) and the vacation itself was a write off for various reasons.
-But things were only starting, and when I found out a few weeks later that my grandfather was dying from terminal cancer, it felt as if someone had run me over with a steam roller.
+The day after I returned from a vacation in March nineteen was a pretty bad day for me.
+I’d broken my nose in a freak accident (entirely my fault) and the vacation itself was a write-off for various reasons.
+But things were only starting.
+When I found out a few weeks later that my grandfather was dying from terminal cancer, it felt as if someone had run me over with a steamroller.
 Self-care was the last thing on my list.

 I felt deflated, lost and extremely depressed.

 I took to napping during the day and going home to help whenever I could.
 Being constantly on the go kept my mind from going completely off the edge, but it eventually got to the point where I could feel myself burning out.
 My weight was falling, food restriction was creeping back in and yoga had all but been forgotten.
 When I finally slowed down and realised what I was doing, I cursed myself for falling into the habit of forgetting about myself again.

 How do you begin to practice self-care when you don’t feel deserving of it?
 Good question!
 Every morning I get out of bed I have to fight with myself to take my medication, to eat, not to weigh, etc. The list of horrible things I could do to hinder my recovery is endless while the list of self-care options is seemingly pointless.
 I know that any of those negative things could make or break my day and yet I still want to stick by them.
 Really?
 It makes no sense, but neither does mental illness.

 But the truth is, despite how I feel about myself, I am deserving of self-care.
 I am allowed to take five minutes, five hours or even five days to decompress.
 And so are you!